jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 Seems silly, right?

 But you'd be surprised at how often people make this mistake!
-We might call this the "fallacy of mistaken compounding:" assuming events are independent and naively multiplying their probabilities.
+We might call this the "fallacy of mistaken compounding": assuming events are independent and naively multiplying their probabilities.

 Out of class, I'm asking you to read two short pieces that illustrate this unfortunate reality: